Every Sunday at 2pm

 St Ann’s Tennis will provide tennis balls for club sessions: four balls per court.
 Please do not use your own tennis balls – this just confuses things, and presents problems when someone wants to leave with their own balls.
 Please gather balls and return them at the end of each session.

 Each doubles ‘set’ is seven games in total, regardless of the score.
 So it could be 0-7, 1-6, 2-5, 3-4 etc. We start with a brief warm up, and a spin to determine which side serves.
 Pairs switch ends after 4 games (after each player has served once).
 Whatever happens, the set is only over after seven full games.
 As a general rule, you will only play one set with a particular partner so that you get a chance to play with and meet other members.
 You can play as many sets as you like.
 Remember – it’s just for fun!

 No. It’s just about taking part.
 But you’ll probably learn a lot about doubles play the more you play.
 Please see our Coaching page for information about lessons.

 What if I am not very good?

-The basic level at Club sessions is “improvers”, so not beginners but intermediate and advanced players who enjoy half decent doubles competition.
+The minimum level at Club sessions is “intermediate”, so not beginners, but improvers (at least) who can serve and maintain a rally, plus intermediate and advanced players who enjoy half decent doubles competition.
 Remember that pairings will be made (informally) to ensure that – where possible – not-so-good players are paired with stronger players so that each pairing is as even as possible.
 And if you lose 0-7, who cares?
 It really doesn’t matter.
 If you’re not sure what standard you are, don’t be shy – come along and give it a try!